-8. Close the Supply cylinder valve as soon as the Refill cylinder is full.
-Then SLOWLY crack open (counter clock-wise) the AN-800 fitting nut of the Transfiller to relieve pressure and bleed the line.
-You will need a (7/16) wrench to do this.
+7. After the Refill cylinder has been filled, close both Supply and Refill cylinder valves, then SLOWLY crack open (counter clock-wise) the Supply-fitting nut of the Transfiller to relieve pressure and bleed the line.
+You may need a wrench to do this.
 DO NOT attempt to unscrew the O-ring nipple end while the line is under pressure - this will damage the O-ring.
 You can now loosen the Refill-fitting nut and disconnect the (Refill) cylinder.